Achilles Tendon Surgery and

 Reduced blood flow slows down your recovery process and keeps your Achilles tendon tissue in a weakened state.
 If your tissue remains in this condition, you will always be at risk of re-injury that will severely set back all of your hard work of rehabilitating your achilles injury.

-Use TShellz Wraps regularly to prevent re-injury and keep your muscles, tendons and ligaments elastic and flexible.
+Use TShellz Wraps regularly to reduce your risk of re-injury and keep your muscles, tendons and ligaments elastic and flexible.
 Healthy blood flow is vital to the healing process after achilles surgery.
-Your blood flow is what brings oxygen, nutrients, anti-bodies and energy (things needed to heal) into your damaged tissue.
+Your blood flow is what brings oxygen, nutrients and energy (things needed to heal) into your damaged tissue.
 Blood Flow promotes tissue re-growth, strengthening the delicate work your surgeon has done.

-Regular treatments with DTR Therapy (via use of the T•Shellz Wrap) will help you increase blood flow for up to 4 hours with just one 20 minute application!
-An Achilles TShellz Wrap will help you increase blood flow to your repaired tendon.
-There simply isn't a better product on the market to increase your body's natural healing process and provide long-term health benefits.
+Regular treatments with Circulatory Boost (via use of the TShellz Wrap®) will help you increase blood flow for up to 4 hours with just one 20 minute application.

 Dealing with Scar Tissue After Achilles Surgery